Koushikathrey/Movie-Ticket-Booking-System/README.md

 # Movie-Ticket-Booking-System
 An online movie ticket booking system with HTML , CSS , Java Script as front end and Node js amd MySQl as Backend
-Note : The complete code has not been uploaded due to privacy issues
+Note : The database connections ad setup not included